 Host engaging events

 Attendees like exhibits that host games, raffles, and interactive shows.
-Thus, come up with booth designs for trade shows that can accommodate engaging events.
-Moreover, ensure that these activities also promote the company brand and product either directly or implicitly.
-This way, the subject of the exhibit will be subconsciously instilled in the mind of the participants.
+Ideally, your booth should accommodate engaging opportunities and activities that also promote the company brand and product either directly or implicitly.

 Give freebies

 Around 52% of trade show visitors are more likely to pay attention to an exhibit that offers a freebie or giveaway.
-Moreover, freebies that bear the exhibitor’s name and logo serve as marketing materials that facilitate brand recognition.
-Thus, give your attendees simple yet relevant items that will entice them to visit your trade show and remember it.
+As a benefit to you, choose freebies that bear your name and logo as marketing materials that facilitate brand recognition.
+Distributing simple yet relevant items should entice more attendees to visit your trade show while making it memorable.

 Orient your staff

 To attract not only attendees but also potential vendors, you must have competent personnel.
-They should have ample knowledge about your products and services.
-They should likewise be able to recite your product and sales pitches confidently and flawlessly.
-Furthermore, they must know the ins and outs of the trade show to properly guide visitors during the day of the event.
+They should have ample knowledge about your products and services and be able to recite your product and sales pitches with pitch-perfect confidence.
+Knowing the ins and outs of the trade show will help your staff properly guide visitors and answer their questions on the day of the event.

 Conducting follow-up and lead generation after the trade show

 Trade show management doesn’t end after the event.
-To get good conversion rates, you should still conduct post-event operations and follow-ups.
+To get good conversion rates, you should conduct post-event communication and strategic follow-ups.

 First, group your leads according to their degree of participation and interest.
 You can assign a group for those who merely inquired about the product and another group for those who requested a demo.